-Along with our partners In-Situ, we’re inviting applications from individuals to join the second iteration* of The Faculty.
+Along with our partners In-Situ, we invited applications from individuals to join the second iteration* of The Faculty.

-The Faculty North provides the opportunity to develop your ideas and discuss experience in a collaborative setting.
+The Faculty North will provide the opportunity for 31 people to develop their ideas and discuss experience in a collaborative setting.
 Considering the political, the social, the economic and the environmental with a care-full approach, this programme employs arts-based methods of learning and exploration.

 Delivered online due to Covid, it will cover Context and History, Practice and Skills, Ethics, Ethos and Politics, Planning and Presenting a Project, Self-care and Survival.

-Eight online sessions (Tuesday mornings, 1.5 to 2 hours each)
+Eight online sessions (usually Tuesday mornings, 1.5 to 2 hours each)

 All sessions recorded, transcribed, and made available for participants to watch back later